segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

   </tr>
   <tr>
    <td>Origin Domain Name</td>
-   <td>api.segment.io</td>
+   <td>`api.segment.io`</td>
    <td>The domain name you would like the proxy to be served to</td>
   </tr>
 </table>

 #### Add CNAME Record to DNS

 Next, add a CNAME record to your DNS settings.
 Go to your domain registrar and add a new record to your DNS of type "CNAME".
-This time use the Cloudfront distribution for the tracking API proxy.
+This time use the CloudFront distribution for the tracking API proxy.

 <table>
   <tr>